How to grow cow parsley

 Flowers | yes | yes | ||||||||||

-Cut back | yes | yes |
+Cut Back | yes | yes |

 Where to plant cow parsley

-How to plant cow parsley
+When to plant cow parsley

 Alternatively, sow in modules into light compost and cover with a layer of vermiculite.
-Pot on when seedlings are large enough to handle and plant out in early summer.
+Pot on when seedlings are large enough to handle, and plant out in early summer.

-How to look after cow parsley
+How to care for cow parsley

-Anthriscus sylvestris is a low-maintenance plant if you have the right growing conditions.
+Cow parsley is a low-maintenance plant if you have the right growing conditions.
 As a native plant, it should not require additional watering or any added fertiliser.
 It will spread easily, so you may want to keep it in check by pulling up seedlings as you spot them, or by selectively cutting back some plants before they shed their seed.

 Otherwise, leave flowerheads on the plant as long as possible and cut back at the end of the summer.

-Anthriscus sylvestris is not affected by any pests or diseases.
+Cow parsley is not affected by any pests or diseases.

-Anthriscus varieties to try
+Cow parsley varieties to try